 Welcome to the Bee Meadow School Health Office

+If your child is going to be tardy or absent, please email firstname.lastname@example.org.
 If we do not receive notification in advance or hear from you that day, we must contact a parent or guardian to account for each child’s absence.
-This protocol assures school officials and parents that all children are safe and accounted for every day.The subject of your email should read: “LAST NAME and HOMEROOM” Attendance
+This protocol assures school officials & parents/guardians that all children are safe & accounted for every day.The subject of your email should read: “Last Name & Homeroom - Attendance"

 In the body of the email, please include:

-- Your Child’s Name (first & last)
+- Your child’s name (first & last)

-- Reason for the Absence (be specific)
+- Reason for the absence (be specific)

-- If your child normally attends HTSACC, follow their normal procedures.
+- If your child normally attends HTSACC, follow their normal procedures

-The nurse is responsible for determining whether or not a student is free of symptosm and therefore eligible to return to school.
+The school nurse is responsible for determining whether or not a student is free of symptoms & therefore eligible to return to school.

 Read More: When to Keep Your Child Home

-Physical Exams & Immunizations
+Physical Examinations & Immunizations

-PHYSICAL EXAMSAll children are required to have a complete physical examination by the family physician before being admitted to school.Click HERE for the form.
+PHYSICAL EXAMINATIONSAll children are required to have a complete physical examination by a family medical provider before attending school.Click HERE for the physical examination form.

-- Early childhood (pre school through grade 3)
+- Early childhood (pre-school through grade 3)

 - Pre-adolescence (grades 4-6)